Year Round Staff

 Machaneh Ramah has been part of Missy’s life since she was a camper at RamahNew England in 1976.
 All four of her daughters have been campers at Camp Ramah in the Poconos and some have even served as staff members at Ramah Day Camp and Ramah Poconos with Missy on the teaching staff on and off for the past 10 years.
 Her son, an alumnus of Camp Ramah in the Berkshires, is also a Ramahnik through and through.
 Having worked in the field of public relations, communications and development for over 20 years, she feels lucky to be able to combine her passion for Ramah with her work as the Development Director.
 And for the record, she’s not ‘that Missy Stein.’
 That Missy Stein lives in Israel.
 This Missy Stein lives and works in Philadelphia.

 Originally from Cherry Hill, NJ, Michele spent summer after summer at Ramah as a camper and on staff, having worked in many different scopes of camp life (bunk counselor, teaching staff, office staff, to name a few).
-Michele graduated from the University of Maryland in College Park with a B.S. in Public and Community Health, and then spent time working in public health both domestically and abroad.
+Michele graduated from the University of Maryland with a B.S. in Public and Community Health, and then spent time working in public health both locally and abroad.
 Michele loves her role as Communications Director, where she is able to bring her energy and creativity to Ramah Poconos, her home away from home.
+Michele lives in Center City Philadelphia with her husband, Adam Waxman (a long-time Ramahnik), and their beloved dog, Rigby.